The Scalawagons of Oz: Puns

 Baum introduced pun-dependent humor into the Oz books from the start of the series; Neill carried punning farther than any other Oz writer.
-The prose in Scalawagons is often a tissue of puns; a few of the puns are not terrible.
 In the course of her adventures, Jenny Jump lands in a field of conscious and talkative potatoes; they are ruled by a spud named Dick — he is their "Dick Tater."
 Late in the book, the Scarecrow and Tin Woodman enjoy "a game of squash" — which they play "with ripe bananas and brickbats."

+Reception

+In A Brief Guide to Oz, Paul Simpson writes: "Even less well regarded than Neill's effort from the previous year, perhaps unsurprisingly, copies of The Scalawagons are very hard to find!"